Schools fight back against GOP governors, defy bans on masks

 "At no point shall I allow my decision to be influenced by a threat to my paycheck; a small price to pay considering the gravity of this issue and the potential impact to the health and well-being of our students and dedicated employees," said Alberto Carvalho, the superintendent of the state's largest school district who is still deciding on a mandate ahead of the start of school later this month.

-Masks are a key coronavirus-prevention tool that doesn't pose health risks for kids older than toddler age and are most effective when worn by a larger number of people, public health experts say.
+Masks are key coronavirus-prevention tools that don’t pose health risks for kids older than toddler age and are most effective when worn by a larger number of people, public health experts say.
 The Centers for Disease Control has again recommended them for schools.

 But mask rules have nevertheless drawn fierce protest, including takeovers of school board meetings, from activists who worry about side effects, question the need and say parents should decide.